KoreTeknology/ComfyUI-Universal-Styler/README.md

 ```py
 VERSION: Release 0.5.1 - UPDATED 02/2025 - Licensed under GNU General Public License v3.0
 ```
 Hi, this is a research Node based project on *Artificial Intelligence* using ComfyUI[^1] visual editor with **VRAM Local processing**[^2] focus in mind.
 This set of custom node is intended to *offer a large palette of prompting scenrarios*, based on your scripting database[^3].
 This package also includes a set of workflows[^4], associated with each feature and a database template folder.
 This last set of files can be replaced by your own CSV files.
 Feel free to accomodate and customize this template for each project.
+It will works fine with iamge and video models like Stable diffusion and LTXV checkpoints.

 <img src="https://img.shields.io/badge/ComfyUI-0.2.3+-c11b3f" /> <img src="https://img.shields.io/badge/Image-Video-c9c9c9" /> <img src="https://img.shields.io/badge/Windows-11-purple" /> <img src="https://img.shields.io/badge/Python-3.10-blue" /> <img src="https://img.shields.io/badge/CAN-X.1567D-949565" />